stuffofminsun/stuffofminsun.github.io/_posts/2019-04-18-herokus-awesome.md

 In the meantime I should probably sit down to edit the css file - I'm using the default css that the plotly starts with - so I don't have to be messing so much with css attributes within python script.
 Reading css or css-ish things embedded in other text always gives me a headache - I ended up breaking the dash debug server over a missing comma 99% of the time.

 Now that I'm a lot more comfortable with pandas generally, I very much enjoy working with dataframes now.
 And it's way more useful in certain things than Excel, although I do like both.
-I guess the only thing I'm still having trouble with is when I have to process in chunks or how to deal with python's sort of nonexistant garbage collection, but practice makes perfect...
+I guess the only thing I'm still having trouble with is when I have to process in chunks or how to deal with python's sort of nonexistent garbage collection, but practice makes perfect...

 <iframe src="https://minsun-abs.herokuapp.com/" allowfullscreen="allowfullscreen" width="800" height="800"></iframe>